 If your eyes are frequently red, sore or swollen after wearing contact lenses, you probably suffer from contact lens irritation.
-Contact lens irritation can also cause dry eyes, blurred vision, and a constant feeling that there is something in your eye.
+Lens irritation can also cause dry eyes, blurred vision, and a constant feeling that there is something in your eye.

-Soft contact lenses are particularly delicate, and should be cared for as recommended by the manufacturer.
-Failing to clean your lenses properly, letting them dry out, or not washing your hands before inserting them can all result in contact lens discomfort and irritation.
-Allowing make-up, perfume and hair products to come into contact lenses can also cause problems.
-Contact lenses should also never be lent to anyone else, as they can carry bacteria.
+Soft lenses are particularly delicate, and should be cared for as recommended by the manufacturer.
+Failing to clean your lenses properly, letting them dry out, or not washing your hands before putting them in them can all result in lens discomfort and irritation.
+Allowing make-up, perfume and hair products to come into contact with your lenses can also cause problems.
+Your contact lenses should never be lent to anyone else, as they can carry bacteria.

 Wearing contact lenses for too long

-There are many different types of contact lens, from those that are designed to be worn for a few hours, to brands that can safely be worn overnight.
-Wearing your contact lenses for longer than recommended can cause irritation and discomfort.
-Wearing contact lenses that are worn out or past their use-by date can also cause problems, including infections from bacteria.
-Always replace your contact lenses as soon as recommended by the manufacturer or your eye doctor.
+There are many different types of contact lens, from the lenses designed to be worn for a few hours, to brands that can safely be worn overnight.
+Wearing your lenses for longer than recommended can cause irritation and discomfort.
+Wearing lenses that are worn out or past their use-by date can also cause problems, including infections from bacteria.
+Always replace your lenses as soon as recommended by the manufacturer or your eye doctor.

 Eye infections from contact lenses